Al fresco dining in New Zealand

 Waitaki Valley, North Otago

-Relative newcomers on the Waitaki Valley scene, Black Stilt Wines produce wonderfully drinkable Pinot Gris, along with Pinot Noir and Riesling, from densely planted terraces running down to the river.
-Every bottle that you purchase contributes to the conservation of the endangered Black Stilt wading bird, that is found nowhere else in the world but here.
+Black Stilt Wines is one of the more recent arrivals on the Waitaki scene, producing notably drinkable Pinot Gris alongside Pinot Noir and Riesling from densely planted terraces running down to the river.
+Every bottle sold contributes to the conservation of the Black Stilt wading bird, found nowhere else in the world.
+It's a small and lovely detail that reminds you how connected everything here is.

 black stilt wines